benfred/py-spy/README.md

 noting for Cython programs is that py-spy needs the generated C or C++ file in order to return line numbers of the original .pyx file.
 Read the [blog post](https://www.benfrederickson.com/profiling-native-python-extensions-with-py-spy/) for more information.

+### How can I profile subprocesses?

+By passing in the ```--subprocesses``` flag to either the record or top view, py-spy will also include the output from any python process that is a child process of the target program.
+This is useful for profiling applications that use multiprocessing or gunicorn worker pools. py-spy will monitor for new processes being created, and automatically attach to them and include samples from them in the output.
+The record view will include the PID and cmdline of each program in the callstack, with subprocesses appearing as children of their parent processes.

 ### When do you need to run as sudo?